jg-digital-media/jgdm_darts_scorer/assets/blogs/_blog_five.md

 }
 ```

-in suggestCheckouts function we're clearing and getting ready for new suggestions per visit, by clearing what's there and making sure only the correct scores have checkout suggestions.
+In the suggestCheckouts() function, we're clearing the previous checkouts that might have been there already and getting ready for new suggestions per visit.
+By clearing what's there, we're making sure only the correct scores have checkout suggestions.
+Later on in the function, we're finding the 3 checkout display elements and splicing the 3 scores in each into those elements.

 ```javascript

 // Add this new function
 function suggestCheckouts(score) {

     // Clear previous suggestions
     checkoutDisplays.forEach(display => display.textContent = '');